FuryanRasta/petri/docs/tools/kms.md

 Detailed information on how to setup a KMS with YubiHSM2 can be found [here](https://github.com/iqlusioninc/tmkms/blob/master/README.yubihsm.md).

-If you want to import an existing PETRIhub private_key:
+If you want to import an existing Petri private_key:

 ```bash
 tmkms yubihsm keys import <petri_home>/config/priv_validator.json -i <id> -t json -c /path/to/kms/home/tmkms.toml